menacing-american-patriot/gamblers/README.md

 - Agents stop when they hit minimum balance or max iterations
 - All transactions are logged for audit purposes
 - Results are saved with timestamp for tracking performance over time
+- If the Polymarket API credentials are missing or invalid, the agents will log a warning and skip order placement while still evaluating markets.

 Good luck and may the odds be ever in your favor! 🍀